51r/terraform-github-provider/README.md

 # Prerequisite

 * Install [Terraform](https://www.terraform.io/downloads.html) `>=0.12`
-* Create Github token and add it as a environment var:
+* Create Github token and add it as environment var:
 `export GITHUB_TOKEN=YOUR_TOKEN`

 # How to use the repo